openbikesensor/portal/README.md

 docker-compose up -d postgres
 ```

+The first time you start postgres, a lot of extensions will be installed.
+This
+takes a while, so check the logs of the docker container until you see:

+> PostgreSQL init process complete; ready for start up.

+If you don't wait long enough, the following commands might fail.

-Then initialize an empty database, creating all extensions and tables
+Next, initialize an empty database, creating all extensions and tables
-automatically:
+for the application at once:

 ```bash
 docker-compose run --rm api tools/reset_database.py